Restaurant Review Gigs

 • Exclusives – I try to mention the things that make the restaurant different from others, like special events, cooking classes, hosted dinners, live entertainment, whatever it is.

-4. Ask Questions: Your server is a wealth of knowledge about the restaurant (or at least they’re supposed to be), so don’t be bashful in pumping him/her for information.
+4. Ask Questions: Your server is a wealth of knowledge about the restaurant (or at least they’re supposed to be), so don’t be bashful about pumping him/her for information.
 Also, if appropriate, have the Chef come out and tell you a little about himself/herself.

 5. Expert Opinions – Eating alone sucks, so I recommend bringing a guest.
 Friends are fine, but I suggest bringing someone who complements your expertise.
 Since my food and wine knowledge is spotty in parts, I like to bring my friend who’s an Executive Chef to fill in the blanks.
 I know that most of you aren’t going to have access to this kind of resource.
 To that, I say get out there and start networking.